- 11 Coding Courses

 Not at all!
 No coding experience and no training is required.
 Teachers love Tynker because the self-paced curriculum gets students started on their own.
 Tynker provides a rich set of resources to answer student questions, such as videos, guides, tutorials, and the very helpful Tynker Troll that provides contextual help for students.
 We've found that teachers can also learn alongside the students, and in a collaborative environment, students can also help and inspire each other.

-Tynker has lots of innovations to empower any teacher, regardless of experience, to teach programming to their students.
+Tynker has lots of innovations to empower any teacher, regardless of experience, to teach coding courses for high school students.
 With interactive lectures that teach programming concepts, step-by-step tutorials that walk students through programming projects, and hands-on coding exercises with instructions, students learn at their own pace.
 Teachers can spend more time with students who need extra help and less time preparing lessons.

 Is it easy to monitor what my students are learning?